 The stock market's inherent volatility can take a toll on your retirement savings.

-However, generally speaking, you can recoup your potential losses with enough time and preparation — especially if you follow the 12 guidelines we listed above to make smart investments.
+However, generally speaking, you can build up your financial fitness (or rebuild it) with enough time and preparation — especially if you follow the 12 guidelines we listed above to make smart investments.

 Masterworks Benefits